 As you know, Raspberry Pi is a single-board, small, and pocket-sized computer.

-Let’s assume you’re looking for any add-on accessory for your PC.
+Let’s assume you’re looking for an add-on accessory for your PC.
 In that case, you can use Raspberry Pi to build any imaginable PC add-on.

-From making a simple fan to making advanced parts like POE+HAT (power over Ethernet), Raspberry Pi is the answer to all your questions.
+From making a simple fan to making advanced parts like POE+HAT (power over Ethernet), Raspberry Pi answers all your questions.

 Here are some of the popular yet necessary accessories that you’re surely going to need with Raspberry Pi.